 We know it takes courage to talk with someone about how you’re feeling.
 We offer a safe space where you can do that.

 We provide courses and therapies to people who are registered with a GP in East Sussex (excluding Brighton and Hove), are over 18 and struggling with mild to moderate stress, anxiety and or low mood.
 We are not able to provide a service to anyone who is already open to another mental health service.

 Please note we are also not a priority service.
 If you need urgent support please call the Sussex Mental Health Line on 0800 0309 500 or use the numbers at the bottom of this page.

 There are a number of ways to make a referral:

-Again, if you are only interested in attending the Stress Control Course please do not complete a self-referral form, go to the courses page instead.
+Again, if you are only interested in attending a Course please do not complete a self-referral form, go to the courses page instead.
 This is because it may slow down the process and take longer for us to contact you if we receive multiple referrals from you.

 The self referral form has been designed to be easy to understand and gather all the information we need to arrange your first appointment.

 Once complete, your referral will be live on our clinical system and means we'll be able to provide you with a response and the help you need sooner.

 On receiving your referral, one of our experienced clinicians will carefully reviews the details you have provided to make sure that we can offer you the best care and service for your individual needs.